-Blood and platelet donors can save time at their next donation by using RapidPass® to complete their pre-donation reading and health history questionnaire online, on the day of their donation, from a computer or mobile device.
-To get started and learn more, visit redcrossblood.org/RapidPass and follow the instructions on the site.
+Blood donors can now save time at their next donation by using RapidPass to complete their pre-donation reading and health history questionnaire online, on the day of their donation, from a computer or mobile device, prior to arriving at the blood drive.
+To get started and learn more, visit RedCrossBlood.org/RapidPass and follow the instructions on the site.

 About the American Red Cross